American Indian language

 What are Ahtna arts and crafts like?

-Ahtna artists are known for their fine basketry and
+Ahtna artists are known for their beading and

 Ahtna, Tanaina, and other Alaskan Athabascan artwork.